 If you are having to constantly jack up the furnace to keep things in the house cozy, that should be a major red flag that it’s time to re-evaluate your furnace.
 There are several things that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating unit, give some consideration to your thermostat.

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
 Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
 Improper humidity can even negatively impact hardwood floors and furniture.
 Today’s best heating units help to keep this crucial balance right where it should be, adding or removing moisture before it ever enters the HVAC system.

 7. Air Quality Issues

 Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
 If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road toward fixing them.

-So you do all your research and decide you do need a new heater, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total renovation of the entire system, call Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.
+So you do all your homework and decide you do need a new heater, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.